orphu/mcdungeon-docs/index.rst

 Introduction
 ============

-MCDungeon generates random, procedural dungeons in Minecraft maps.
+MCDungeon generates random, procedural dungeons and treasure hunt quets in Minecraft maps.
 It is written in Python and makes use of code from Paul Hodge's minetown, the MCEdit/pymclevel project, the Minecraft Overviewer project, and was inspired by BeeTLe BeTHLeHeM's MCMapper.

 The most up to date copy of these docs can be found here: